Swizec/nightowls/manuscript/howforfriends.md

 ### Surfing with 6 other programmers

-When I traveled to Portugal with seven of my friends for ten days of sandy beaches, relaxed living, and surfing school, everyone brought along their laptop.
+When seven of my friends and I traveled to Portugal for ten days of sandy beaches, relaxed living, and surfing school, everyone brought their laptop.
 Everyone also had a smartphone and maybe a tablet or a GoPro.

 Most of us brought work along as well.

-One guy didn't want to break his freelancing, another asked his boss to work remotely, two people focused on their schoolwork - one of them even defending his thesis via Skype - and one bloke kept pushing on his startup.
+One guy didn't want to break his freelancing, another asked his boss to work remotely, two people focused on their schoolwork - one of them even defended homework via Skype - and one bloke kept pushing on his startup.
 I wanted to get a bunch of writing done.
 Only the academic and his boyfriend decided they'd actually relax all week.

-One of them started reading a book because he never reads, the other tried to set the highest of high scores on Robot Unicorn Attack 2.
+One of them started reading a book because he never reads, the other tried setting the highest of high scores on Robot Unicorn Attack 2.

 That's our idea of taking a week off to learn how to surf and have fun.
 Everyone with their own goals of stuffing as much as possible into the day when they aren't out there killing their chest and shoulders and pushing stamina to the max.

 Maybe that's just how surfing works though.
 It's the sort of sport where you wake up in the morning and maybe you're going surfing.
 Or maybe you're waiting another three hours to go surfing.
-Or maybe you had to wake up insanely early to hit the waves at six in the morning.
+Or maybe you had to wake up really early to hit the waves at six in the morning.

-But whatever you do, you will not be surfing anymore after four or five in the afternoon at the latest.
+But whatever you do, you won't be surfing after four or five in the afternoon at the latest.
 I'm not sure why that is, but I've never heard of an evening surfing session.
 Maybe something to do with tides?

-Either way, surfing leaves you with a lot of free time on your hands when you're either too tired to surf, or conditions aren't right.
+Either way, surfing leaves you with a lot of free time when you're either too tired to surf, or conditions aren't right.

 This plays right into how difficult it is for programmers to leave work behind when they go on vacation.
 Anywhere really.

 After all, everything a programmer needs to work is a laptop, some time, and a decent internet connection.
 With forethought and good knowledge of their tools even the internet connection can be optional.
-Add to that the kind of work people get so engrossed in they forget to sleep, and you get an explosive situation.
+Add to that the kind of work people get so engrossed with they forget to sleep, and you get a situation ripe for workaholism.

-When we told our surf instructor how many laptops he was driving when he picked us up from the airport in Lisbon, he just shook his head in disbelief.
+When our surf instructor picked us up from the airport and we told him how many laptops were in the van, he just shook his head in disbelief.
 You could see the *"Guys, you're here to surf and enjoy the outside.
 What do you need a laptop for?"* in his eyes.

 The surf instructor is our complete opposite.
 Living the dream here in Portugal, surfing when he can, taking care of a surfer's hostel and teaching people from all over the world how to surf.
 Sounds like something people spend all their lives working towards, doesn't it?